Waffen-SS at war

 Exact figures will never be known, but the best estimates indicate that some 180,000 Waffen-SS soldiers were killed in action during the war; approximately 400,000 were wounded, and probably another 40,000 or more were listed ‘missing’.

-The entire establishment of the ‘classic’ divisions – LAH, Das Reich and Totenkopf – were casualties several times over, and the teenagers of the 12th SS Division Hitlerjugend were still full of aggressive spirit after suffering losses of 20 per cent dead and 40 per cent wounded in four weeks’ continuous fighting in Normandy.
+The entire establishment of the ‘classic’ divisions – LAH, Das Reich and Totenkopf – were casualties several times over, and the teenagers of the 12th SS Panzer Division Hitler Youth (Hitlerjugend) were still full of aggressive spirit after suffering losses of 20 per cent dead and 40 per cent wounded in four weeks’ continuous fighting in Normandy.